 Graduating high school is key to future educational achievement.
-Minnesota public high school graduation rates were 82 percent in 2014, and have increased each year since 2011.
-Graduation rate gaps between White students and students of color throughout the state have been closing.
+Minnesota public high school graduation rates were 82 percent in 2015, and have increased each year since 2010.
+According to the Minnesota Department of Education, graduation rate gaps between White students and students of color throughout the state have been closing.